12 year old daughter constantly fighting with Mom

 She will be 13 in June and I feel that I'm losing my daughter.
 I don't want these problems when she is older and hates me.
 I want to fix this now.
 Can you help us? --Mean Mom

-I'm so glad that you wrote.
-You're right to try to heal this situation now, rather than letting it continue to deteriorate over time.
+I'm so glad that you're reaching out to try to heal this situation now, rather than letting it continue to deteriorate.

 12 year old girls can be challenging to parent.
-Their hormones are going crazy, so they are famous for their mood swings.
+Their hormones are going crazy and their brains are rewiring, so they are famous for their mood swings.
 They often don't even know why they're having an angry or tearful outburst.
 They often are ambivalent about "growing up" and resist the bodily changes and societal expectations that are thrust upon them, so getting them to adopt new grooming habits can be a challenge.
 They begin experimenting with being sassy, if they haven't done so thus far.

 But I also need to point out that the problems you describe with your almost-13 year old are normal problems.
 I understand that she fights with her brother, is obsessed with the computer, procrastinates when you ask her to do something, does not brush her teeth regularly, does not shower daily, could wash her face more often, resented moving out of state, doubly resented moving again a year later, had to be battled into wearing a bra and deodorant, and probably has mood swings.
 These are all fairly normal behaviors for a girl her age.